Improve Your Order Picking

 Source Correx® picking bins, lin bins, stacking pick bins and much more…

-Fast and accurate order picking can have a significant impact on your business success, which is why GWP Correx® offers your business a number of differing picking bins and solutions.
+Fast and accurate order picking can have a significant impact on your business success, which is why GWP Correx® offers your business a wide range of picking bins and related order fulfilment solutions.

 Making use of these pick bins and containers – in the form of shelf bins, stacking pick boxes, pick face walls and the various other formats – can improve productivity, minimise fulfilment times and help to eliminate picking errors.